solhuebner/PCA9685-Arduino/README.md

 // Software-based phase balancing scheme. enum PCA9685_PhaseBalancer {
-    PCA9685_PhaseBalancer_None,                 // Disables software-based phase balancing, relying on installed hardware to handle current sinkage (default)
+    PCA9685_PhaseBalancer_None,                 // Disables software-based phase balancing, relying on installed hardware (10v 1F decoupling capacitor) to handle current sinkage and sourcing (default)
-    PCA9685_PhaseBalancer_Linear,               // Uses linear software-based phase balancing, with each channel being a preset 16 steps (out of the 4096/12-bit value range) away from previous channel (may cause LED flickering/skipped-cycles on PWM changes)
+    PCA9685_PhaseBalancer_Linear,               // Uses linear software-based phase balancing, with each channel being a preset 16 steps (out of the 4096/12-bit value range) away from previous channel, capped at a maximum HIGH phase end position of 4096 steps.
+    PCA9685_PhaseBalancer_Dynamic,              // Uses dynamic software-based phase balancing, with each modified channel entering an in-use pool that recalculates an automatic distribution based on total channels modified/in-use (uses more processor time and i2c updates)
 };
 // NOTE: Software-based phase balancing attempts to further mitigate ground bounce and
 // voltage spikes during phase shifts at the start/end of the PWM high phase by shifting